Frequently asked questions

 - Once you have selected some extra products (we suggest 6 maximum) click on 'Compare selected policies'

 Contact the individual funds for detailed information about any policy you are interested in.

-- The government has announced that private health insurance premiums will increase from April 2013.
-If your premium has increased, your health fund is required to notify you in writing and you will receive updated policy information with more information about the change.
+- Premium increases usually occur in April of each year.
+If your premium has increased, your health fund is required to notify you in writing and you will receive updated policy information with more information about the change closer to the date.

 If you consider that you cannot afford the increased premium, there are still a number of options for you to maintain private health insurance.
 (You may need to maintain hospital cover if you wish to preserve your Lifetime Health Cover status and to avoid the Medicare Levy Surcharge.).
 It is worth shopping around, as your current health insurer or another insurer may be able to offer you a cheaper alternative private health insurance policy that still meets your needs.

 You can check your current health fund's policies under Health Funds or use the Compare Policies tool to compare policies across all health funds.